Becoming a Clinical Technologist

 In order to train as a clinical technologist, an A level in physics or engineering is required, together with a suitable level 4 qualification.
 (A level 4 qualification is typically a certificate of higher education (CertHE), higher apprenticeship, higher national certificate (HNC), level 4 award, level 4 certificate, level 4 diploma, level 4 NVQ).

-An alternative, if you do not already have a degree is via an integrated degree apprenticeship.
+If you do not already have a degree you can begin with an integrated degree apprenticeship.